How to scrape and bulk download images from any website

 2)The picture shows that the scraper has selected the “Previous” button(in the red rectangle) instead of “Next”.
 Clicking Previous is not a way to turn pages, robot.
 Let’s correct it.

-3)Double click the Pagination loop, you will reach in the settings interface.
+3)Double click the Pagination loop and you will reach out to the settings interface.
 In the bar there is a line of code, that’s auto-created Xpath to locate the “Next” button.
-How to amend it?
+How do I amend it?

 Click the little arrow on it’s right, and click the “Next” button in the browser.
-Yea, you are telling the robot, hey this is the button I want to click.
-Fairly simple right?
+Yes, you are telling the robot, hey this is the button I want to click.
+Fairly simple, right?

 4)The last move in the step is to set automatic scrolls.
-This can make sure the page gets completely loaded before the actual scraping takes place.
+This will make sure the page gets completely loaded before the actual scraping takes place.
 Just a few clicks will do!

 Congratulations.
-Now you have successfully configured a scraper!
+You have now successfully configured a scraper!

 #Step 3: Run the task